MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-rings-and-net-ring-iterators.md

 ## NET_RING overview

 A **NET_RING** is a circular buffer of network data that is shared between NetAdapterCx and a client driver.
 Every packet queue in a client driver has two rings: a *packet ring* for core packet descriptors, and a *fragment ring* for each packet's fragment descriptors.
-Client drivers perform operations on their net rings by calling into the *Net Ring Iterator Interface*.

 For more information about packet descriptors, see [Packet descriptors and extensions](packet-descriptors-and-extensions.md).